-Jacob S. Hacker, Ph.D., is the Director of the Institution for Social and Policy Studies, and Stanley B. Resor Professor of Political Science at Yale University.
+Jacob S. Hacker, Ph.D., is the Stanley B. Resor Professor of Political Science at Yale University.

 Allison P. Harris is an Assistant Professor of Political Science at Yale University and a Research Fellow at the Institution of Social and Policy Studies.
 She conducts research in American politics with a specialization in law and courts.
 Professor Harris’ current research agenda investigates the ways in which institutional change affects disparities in institutional outcomes, specifically within the criminal legal system.

 Molly Harris is a PhD student in History.
 Broadly, Molly is interested in the social and political contours of late-twentieth century environmental and public health history.
 As an ISPS Fellow, she will investigate how government and corporate partners, community and labor organizers, and private foundations attempted to address the myriad public health threats inherent to the coal mining communities of Kentucky and West Virginia between the late 1960s and the mid-1980s.

 John A. Henderson is Assistant Professor of Political Science at Yale University.
 His research focuses primarily on the consequences of polarization on representation and policymaking in the U.S., as well as the causes of participation and vote choice in congressional and presidential elections.
 Additional research interests include sensitivity and matching analysis for instrumental variables and imperfectly randomized experiments, as well as dimensional scaling and analysis of text data.